aivanfurtado/Portfolio_Project/SQL Questions.md

 * Country id is not in the list of the last 30 country ids in alphabetical order, and
 * Category id is not in the list of the last 15 category ids in alphabetical order.

+VIII.
+CTEs

+Ex 1:
+The aim of this exercise is to show the number of events whose descriptions contain the words this and/or that.
+In a single query solution you would have to use a CASE expression to determine the value of IfThis and IfThat, then group by the same CASE expression.
+This is messy, and makes it hard to make subsequent changes to your expression (as you have to do it in two places).
+Create a query to solve this problem in two passes.
+If you get this working and still have spare time, try changing or extending your query to show the 3 events whose details contain both this and that.
+Other than the text they contain, there's no obvious link between these 3 events.

+Ex 2:
+The aim of this exercise is to use a derived table to hold data before joining this another table.
+Start by selecting only events which end with a letter between N and Z.
+Your query should return 230 results (including the CountryID column will allow us to join to the tblCountry table).
+Now turn this select into a derived table called Second_Half_Derived.
+The layout will be something like this.
+Now join tblCountry to the derived table as you would for a normal table.
+This should return 230 results - scroll down for some happier events.

+Ex 3:
+The aim of this exercise is to use a CTE (Common Table Expression) to extract data from the database in two passes.
+Get a list of all of the episodes written by authors with MP in their names.
+Get a list of the companions featuring in these episodes.
+Start by creating a query to show just the episode id numbers for those Doctor Who episodes written by authors with MP as part of their names.
+Your final query should join to your CTE to show the companions featuring in these episodes (you may need to use the word DISTINCT to avoid some companions' names appearing twice).

+Ex 4:
+The aim of this exercise is to use CTEs to answer the following questions.
+* Note: Filter on EventDetails for Step 1.
+If you display the results in date order, you should get this.
+The first few rows of the 116 events returned by your final query.

+Ex 5:
+The aim of this exercise is to count the number of unique events by a column called Era which you'll calculate, without including this calculation twice.
+Here's what NOT to do - we want to avoid repeating the same calculation twice.
+To do this, you can do the calculation in two bites, using a CTE to hold the intermediate stage.
+First create a query to show the era for each event.
+Now store this as a CTE, and write a query using it which shows the number of events per era.